AndrejGockov/movietrackr/README.md

 ## Design Patterns

-- Singleton - objects that communicate with TheMovieDB API and
+- Singleton - for objects that communicate with TheMovieDB API and Firebase
 - MVC - folder structure and separation of roles

 ## License